 These Vegan Raspberry Oatmeal Bars are packed with whole grains, raspberries, and chia seeds for the perfect healthy snack or treat!
-Vegan and gluten-free.
+Gluten-free and kid-friendly.

 I have enough raspberries in the freezer to feed a small village.

 Raspberry jam.
 Raspberry pancakes.
 Raspberry smoothies.
 Raspberry ravioli.
 I'VE DONE IT ALL.
 Oh and obviously putting them all over my Overnight Steel Cut Oatmeal!

 Last weekend I was perusing the blog for a work week snack and stumbled upon my beloved Blueberry Oatmeal Snack Bars recipe.
 I messed with the jam a bit, added a splash of almond extract, subbed raspberries for bloobs, and voila!
 The newest version of nomtastical fruit bars were birthed.

 I chowed down on three bars plus thirty seven million crumbs the day I made them.
 The boyf proceeded to take three a day in his lil' lunch box and before we knew it, they ceased to exist.